Classic Namibia Holiday

 As well as the desert-dwelling wildlife, Damaraland is also known for its prehistoric rock paintings and engravings.

-The best time to visit Damaraland is during the dry winter from May to September.
-Temperatures during these months are moderate, ranging between 19°C-22°C, and there is little to no rain, making for excellent conditions for game drives, rhino tracking and other activities.
-This is the optimum time of year to spot Damaraland’s desert-adapted elephant, zebra, and endangered black rhino as the land is very dry which means that the wildlife gather around the few remaining water sources making them easier to locate.
+Damaraland can be visited all year round with each season bringing it’s own benefits.
+Many people consider the best time to visit is during the dry winter from May to September.
+Temperatures during these months are moderate, ranging between 19°C-30°C, and there is little to no rain, making for excellent conditions for game drives, rhino tracking and other activities.
+This is the optimum time of year to spot Damaraland’s desert-adapted elephant, zebra, and endangered black rhino as the land is very dry which means that the wildlife gathers around the few remaining water sources making them easier to locate.

-During the summer months from November to April it gets very hot and temperatures can reach 40°C. Damaraland is an arid desert with less than 100mm of rain annually - January, February and March sees the most rainfall.
+During the summer months from November to April it gets very hot and temperatures can reach 40°C. During good rains wildlife tends to disperse, which can make them harder to find, however this can just make it more rewarding and the subsequent vegetation growth following good rains can make for beautiful scenery.
+Combining this with moody, cloud filled skies makes it a stunning time of year for photography Damaraland is an arid desert with less than 100mm of rain annually - January, February and March sees the most rainfall.